thorschtn/gemSpecPages/content/de/docs/_index.md

     weight: 20
 ---

-<h1>Proof of Concept!</h1>
+<h2>Proof of Concept!</h2>

-The database contains only selected documents (requirement documents and specifications) from Q1/2023!
+The database contains selected documents (requirement documents and specifications) from Q1/2023!

-Open points:
+ToDo:
+- Bug Fix: Occasionally missing images.
+- Layout improvements (e.g. tables).
-- Add document titles (Spec and ProdT).
+- Add document titles (Spec and ProdT) on overview pages.
 - Remove the limit on the number of menu entries (Specs).
 - Simplify the URL structure (Redirects).

-<h1>Hello World.</h1>
+<h2>Hello World.</h2>

 Welcome to the proof of concept for web-based publication of gematik specifications.